w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Library or platform receiving `tracestate` request header MUST send it to outgoing requests.
 It MAY mutate the value of this header before passing to outgoing requests.
 The main concept of `tracestate` mutations is that order of unmodified key-value pairs SHOULD be preserved.
 Modified keys SHOULD be moved to the beginning of the list.

-Single request may be processed by multiple tracing systems in a single component.
-So any number of allowed mutations may happen in a single component.
 Here is the list of allowed mutations:

 1. **Update key value**.
 The value of any key can be updated.
 Modified key MUST be moved to the beginning of the list.
 This is the most common mutation resuming the trace.
 2. **Add new key-value pair**.
 New key-value pair should be added into the beginning of the list.